adetalhouet/acm-playground/README.md

 4. Run `ansible-playbook apps/00-tower-setup/tower-setup.yml` to create the various elements required in Tower.

 ###### Install the app
-Create your tower secret file `apps/pacman/tower-secret.yaml` based on the example, and seal the secret.
-If you don't have a way to seal the secret, then apply it manually, or [deploy sealed secret](https://github.com/adetalhouet/ocp-gitops/tree/main/apps/02-sealed-secrets)
+Create your tower secret file `apps/pacman/tower-secret.yaml` based on the example then apply it.

-	kubeseal --cert ~/.bitnami/tls.crt --format yaml < apps/pacman/tower-secret.yaml > apps/pacman/sealed-tower-secret.yaml
+	oc apply -f apps/pacman/tower-secret.yaml

 Apply the subscription to register for the `pacman-app`